A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Nobel gases, also known as inert gases, are a group of elements that are characterized by their lack of reactivity.
-This means that they do not readily form compounds with other elements.
+Nobel gases, also known as inert gases, are a group of elements characterized by their lack of reactivity.
+This means they do not readily form compounds with other elements.
 The six noble gases are helium (He), neon (Ne), argon (Ar), krypton (Kr), xenon (Xe), and radon (Rn).
-Radon is a radioactive element that is not found in significant quantities in the Earth\'s atmosphere.
+Radon is a radioactive element not found in significant quantities in the Earth's atmosphere.

 Basic Concepts

-The noble gases have a number of unique properties that make them different from other elements.
-These properties include:
+The noble gases have several unique properties that distinguish them from other elements:

 • They are all gases at room temperature.